 Possible surgery to correct eyelid abnormalities with blepharitis.

-Atropine is a medication which dilates the pupil and can be given to cats who have a corneal ulcer to relieve the pain of the pupil constantly dilating and constricting.
-As the pupil is constantly dilated on this medication, your cat will be more sensitive to light and should be given a darkened room to reduce discomfort.
+Atropine is a medication to dilate the pupil in cats with a corneal ulcer to relieve pain of the pupil which constantly dilates and constricts.
+The constantly dilated pupil will be more sensitive to light and your cat should be provided with a dark room to reduce discomfort.

 Corticosteroid drops or ointment to reduce inflammation.

-Medications to increase tear production, if this doesn’t work, artificial teardrops may be prescribed.
-These are necessary to provide moisture and lubrication to the eye.
+Medications to increase tear production, if this doesn’t work, artificial teardrops to provide moisture and lubrication to the eye.

 Supportive care for upper respiratory infections.
 This may include oral antibiotics for bacterial infection, intravenous fluids to correct dehydration, encouraging your cat to eat and drink as a sick cat (particularly one who has cat flu) may be reluctant to eat and drink.